WebSocket Proxy

 Accepts either a target URL (string or URL), a resolver function, or an options object:

-• targetstring | URL | (peer: Peer) => string | URL.
-The upstream WebSocket URL, or a function that resolves it per peer.
-The proxy does not enforce a scheme allowlist; any URL the configured WebSocket constructor accepts (including ws+unix: with ws) works.
+• targetstring | URL | (peer: Peer) => string | URL | Promise<string | URL>.
+The upstream WebSocket URL, or a function (optionally async) that resolves it per peer.
+Accepts ws:/wss:, and ws+unix://<socketPath>:<pathname> for a Unix-socket upstream (dialed out of the box on Node, Bun, and Deno).
+The proxy does not otherwise enforce a scheme allowlist — any URL a custom WebSocket constructor accepts works.
 See the SSRF warning before using a dynamic resolver.

 • headersHeadersInit | (peer: Peer) => HeadersInit.
 Extra headers to send on the upstream handshake.
 Only honored when a custom WebSocket constructor that accepts a third options argument is supplied — the WHATWG global ignores it.